 The Duke and Duchess of Cambridge made a surprise trip to Northern Ireland today where they will make a number of stops over two days with a focus on celebrating the young people of Northern Ireland.
 The visit was kept under wraps for security reasons.

-For arrival at Windsor Park Football Stadium in Belfast, home of the Irish Football Association (IFA), Kate wore her red Carolina Herrera coat, first worn in Canada 2016 and then again in Paris 2017.
+For arrival at Windsor Park Football Stadium in Belfast, home of the Irish Football Association (IFA), Kate wore herred Carolina Herrera double-breasted coat, first worn in Canada 2016 and then again in Paris 2017.